autoplot/documentation/javadoc/org/autoplot/scriptconsole/LogConsole.md

-# org.autoplot.scriptconsole.LogConsoleGUI for graphically handling log records.
-This defines a Handler, and has
+# org.autoplot.scriptconsole.LogConsole

- methods for turning off console logging.
+GUI for graphically handling log records.
+This defines a Handler, and has methods for turning off console logging.
 (Another class should be used to log stderr and stdout messages.)
 Users can dump the records to a file for remote analysis.

-LogConsole( )
+# LogConsole( )
 Creates new form LogConsole

 ***